Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

   "errorCode": 0
 }
 ```
 > When the Device is not assigned to any user.
 Then it doesn't get an authentication token.
-Authtoken is used to authorize CE devices for subsequent communication with other APIs.
+Authtoken is used to authorize  devices for subsequent communication with other APIs.

 ## Device Register Request